Tasting Notes

 winemaking

-Hand-picked and whole bunch pressed, only the premium cuvée is retained for Grand Reserve.
-A small portion of the juice was fermented in seasoned French oak to elevate richness and texture in the final blend.
-This wine was matured on lees for 56 months.
+Hand-picked and whole bunch pressed, only the premium cuvée is retained for the Grand Reserve.
+A small portion of the juice was fermented in seasoned French oak to elevate texture in the final blend.
+This wine was matured on lees for 56 months to impart richness and complexity.

 region